monsterkrampe/crystal/concepts/conditionals/introduction.md

 # Conditionals

-Crystal has what is known as Control expressions, these are used to control the way the program will run and they take a truthy or falsey value.
+Crystal has what are known as control expressions, these are used to control the way the program will run and they take a truthy or falsey value.
 There are operators that can be used to create truthy or falsey values, these are known as [equality and comparison operators][equality-and-comparison].

-There are 2 main control expressions that are used to control which code will run and which will not.
+There are two main control expressions that are used to control which code will run and which will not.
 Also known as which given branch will run.

-Those 2 are: `if` and the `unless` expression.
+Those two are: `if` and the `unless` expression.

 ## Comparison operators

 Comparison operators are used to compare values and return a `true` or `false` value.
-These operators require 2 values to be compared of the same type.
+These operators require two values to be compared of the same type.
 If the values are not of the same type then the compiler will throw an error.
 Here is a list of the comparison operators and an example of when they give a `true` value: